Credit Card Minimum Payment Calculator

 Report corrections: admin@practicalfinancetools.com

-Use this calculator when your statement minimum is the main input
+Use this calculator when the statement minimum is the number driving your plan

-• If you already know the fixed monthly payment you plan to make, switch to the credit card payoff calculator instead.
+• I already know the fixed payment I want to make: switch to the credit card payoff calculator.

 Minimum payment formula (simplified)